 Access Based Health Insurance

-Many of you are familiar with terms like MEC, Limited Medical, MVP, Hospital Indemnity and even Skinny Plans.
-In this document, we attempt to define and reassign a more universal designation to consolidate and identify these various names.
-Our hope is that from here on out, we will call any plan with first dollar (no deductible or coinsurance) coverage Incentive Based.
-We can distinguish these plans with a more traditional Major Medical design as Disincentive Based (as they rely upon financial barriers to reduce or control utilization) Fully insured or self-funded, plans will fall into one of these two designations
+Many of you are already familiar with terms like MEC, Limited Medical, MVP, Hospital Indemnity, and Skinny Plans.
+In this document, we aim to define these terms and assign a more universal designation to better consolidate and identify these various plans.
+We hope to refer to any plan that offers first-dollar (no deductible or coinsurance) coverage as "Incentive Based."
+Conversely, we will classify plans designed more traditionally, based on financial barriers to control utilization, as "Disincentive Based."
+Both fully insured and self-funded plans will fall into one of these two categories.

 This eBook includes details on the following subjects: